3DSCD/UrbanSCD/README.md

 ## HKCD-V2 Dataset

-You can download the HKCD-V2 by this link "[https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg](https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg)" and email the "zhanwenxiao@whu.edu.cn" to get the password.
+The paper is in the review stage and links to the datasets will be published subsequently due to the double anonymous review policy.

 ## AHNCD Dataset

-You can download the HKCD-V2 by this link "[https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg](https://pan.baidu.com/s/1MvNdHQzuWK6cTEihCfeW3g)" and email the "zhanwenxiao@whu.edu.cn" to get the password.
+The paper is in the review stage and links to the datasets will be published subsequently due to the double anonymous review policy.